CW-AnhNH/CoWell-Blog/README.md

 Run Rubocop when commit

-Copy the following code into .git/hooks/pre-commit and ensure this file is an executable.
+Copy the following code into .git/hooks/pre-commit

 ```ruby
 #!/bin/bash